Can't Get or Keep an Erection?

 -

-The first consultation is usually 60 minutes.
-We cover your symptoms, medical and family history, relevant risk factors, current and past sexual experience, relationships, and lifestyle.
-I approach this from medical, biological, psychological, relational, and where relevant cultural perspectives.
+The first consultation is typically 60 minutes.
+We cover your symptoms, medical and family history, relevant risk factors, and your current and past sexual experience, relationships and lifestyle — from medical, biological, psychological, relational and cultural perspectives.

 A physical examination is sometimes appropriate — particularly for erection problems — but is always optional.